Developing RESILIENCE – Spiritual (Part 3)

 God’s Timing

-Knowledge = of Soul & Spirit: we are created as spirit beings with a soul (nefesh), the personality made up of emotions, mind & will, encased in a body.
+⚙︎ Knowledge = of Soul & Spirit: we are created as spirit beings with a soul (Hebrew = nefesh), the personality made up of emotions, mind & will, encased in a body.
 The soul is meant to be ruled by our spirit – our breath of life – & the spirit is to be ruled by THE Spirit (Ruach), the supernatural part of a human that holds the breath of God which powers the entire being.

-Compassion – as we connect to Spirit, we experience the knowledge of connection to everyone & everything else
+Compassion – as we stay connected to The Spirit, we experience the ability to connect to everyone & everything else

-Truth – Wisdom gives us the courage to tell ourselves the truth – about how we feel, what we think, want or don’t want.
+Truth – Wisdom gives us the courage to tell ourself the truth – about how we feel, what we think, want or don’t want.
 “You’re only as sick as your secrets” means owning up to the flaws we hide from ourselves.
-But wisdom also knows who, where & how much of it to tell others
+But wisdom also knows who, where & how much of it to right-tell to others

-Zeal = goal oriented enthusiasm based on Knowledge – the essence of a robust spiritual life – & the opposite of complacency, but not fanaticism.
-Because humans cannot feel enthusiastic & guilty at the same time, S>R> depends on continually working to outgrow behaviors that harm ourselves & others (character defects from damage)
+⚙︎ Zeal = goal oriented enthusiasm based on The Knowledge – the essence of a robust spiritual life – the opposite of complacency, but not fanaticism. 🪭 Because humans cannot feel enthusiastic & guilty at the same time, S>R> depends on continually working to outgrow behaviors that harm ourself & others (character defects from damage)

 5. Compassion